Julia-XAI/RelevancePropagation.jl/docs/src/developer.md

 [*Flattening the model*](@ref docs-lrp-flatten-model).

-After passing the [*Model checks*](@ref docs-lrp-model-checks), modified layers are pre-allocated, once again using the `ChainTuple` and `ParallelTuple` wrapper types to match the structure of the model.
+After passing the [*Model checks*](@ref docs-lrp-model-checks), modified layers are pre-allocated, once again using the `ChainTuple`, `ParallelTuple` and `SkipConnectionTuple` wrapper types to match the structure of the model.
 If a rule doesn't modify a layer, the corresponding entry in `modified_layers` is set to `nothing`, avoiding unnecessary allocations.